billster45/ScienceCritAI/README.md

 ---

 ### [The Rise of Large Language Models in Scientific Writing: A Large-Scale Analysis](https://billster45.github.io/ScienceCritAI/LLM_science_writing_summary_20241007_173204.html)
 **Why read this:** This paper provides a comprehensive analysis of the increasing influence of Large Language Models (LLMs) on scientific writing, particularly following the release of ChatGPT.
-By examining nearly a million papers, it highlights significant trends in LLM usage, raising important questions about the implications for scientific integrity and the future of research communication.
+By examining nearly a million papers, it highlights a significant rise in LLM-modified content, especially in the field of Computer Science, raising important questions about the implications for scientific integrity and the future of academic writing.

 **Date:** 2024-10-07

 ---

 ### [A Meta-Review of Artificial Intelligence in Higher Education: Trends, Gaps, and Future Directions](https://billster45.github.io/ScienceCritAI/AI_in_education_summary_20240929_134429.html)
 **Why read this:** This meta-review provides a comprehensive overview of the current state of Artificial Intelligence in Higher Education, highlighting key trends and significant research gaps.
-It emphasizes the need for improved methodological rigor and ethical considerations in AIEd studies, making it a crucial read for educators and policymakers interested in the future of AI applications in educational settings.
+It emphasizes the need for more rigorous methodologies and ethical considerations in AIEd studies, making it a crucial read for educators and policymakers interested in the future of AI integration in educational settings.

 **Date:** 2024-09-29